 Manny P. here…

-While enjoying a holiday dinner with my close friend, Dyan Hobday, she informed me that her buddy has written a magazine story regarding recent news about author Dashiell Hammett’s enduring characters, Nick & Nora Charles.
-Scott K. Ratner’s article appears in Mystery Scene Magazine.
+While enjoying a holiday dinner with my close friend, Dyan Hobday, she informed me that her buddy has written a magazine story regarding news about Dashiell Hammett’s enduring characters, Nick & Nora Charles.
+Scott Ratner’s article appears in Mystery Scene Magazine.
 According to Ratner, Mysterious Press is set to publish two original Thin Man novellas.
-These presumed lost sequels to the original novel were first commissioned by MGM from Hammett as treatments, and were the basis for After the Thin Man, featuring a very young James Stewart; and Another Thin Man.
+These lost sequels to the novel were first commissioned by MGM from Hammett as treatments, and basis for After the Thin Man, featuring a young James Stewart; and Another Thin Man.

-Mystery Scene Magazine, based in the US and first published in 1985, covers the crime genre with a mix of articles, profiles, criticism, and extensive reviews of books, films, television, short stories, audiobooks, and reference works.
+Mystery Scene Magazine, based in the US and first published in 1985, covers the crime genre with a mix of articles, profiles, criticism, and extensive reviews of books, television, motion pictures, short stories, audiobooks, and reference works.
 Scott K. Ratner’s article appears in the Holiday Issue (#127).
-If I may say, it’s an insightful analysis, loaded with back stories about the career and life of Dashiell Hammett, his relationship with MGM, and Hollywood’s masterful duo… William Powell and Myrna Loy.
+If I may say, it’s an insightful analysis, loaded with back stories about the career of Dashiell Hammett, his relationship with MGM, and Hollywood’s masterful duo… William Powell and Myrna Loy.

 Until next time> “never forget”